Micharl13/Vector-front-end-framework/README.md

 </p>

 # Vector front-end framework
 ⚠️WIP—In Development Still⚠️ An open-source, lightweight CSS framework for building responsive websites.
-Developed by me.
+Developed by me, with some base code borrowed from [MDN Web Docs](https://developer.mozilla.org).
 Contributions welcome!

 ### Table of Contents
 - [Features](#features)